 13. YMCA Camp Erdman – The Others’ Compound

-Our guide pointed out each of the main character’s huts, and we had fun posing in front of them.
-I also love how the camp has erected a sign so that this filming location cannot be mistaken.
+Our guide pointed out each of the main character’s huts and we had fun posing in front of them.
+We also love how the camp has erected a sign so that this filming location cannot be mistaken.

 14. Waialua – Radio Tower

 It may be a little difficult to see from the photo, but in amongst the dramatic landscape is a bright red radio tower, which served the same purpose within Lost.